aws-ia/cfn-abi-deepwatch-mdr/guide/content/architecture.md

 #### Deepwatch Managed Detection and Response (MDR) Integration

 * Deploys a stack set from the management account that creates the following resources in the Log Archive account:
-  * Event notification on s3 bucket storing organizational GuardDuty and CloudTrail logs
+  * Event notification on S3 bucket where the organizational GuardDuty and CloudTrail logs are stored
-  * SNS Topic and SQS queues for storing of s3 event notifications
+  * SNS Topic and SQS queues to process the S3 event notifications
   * Lambda function for processing and filtering of messages in SQS queues
   * IAM Role for cross-account role assumption by Deepwatch MDR Platform